Overlapping Spaces for Compact Graph Representations: Experiments

-From a practical point of view, it is much more interesting to analyze whether an embedding is able to generalize to unseen examples.
+From a practical perspective, it is also important to analyze whether an embedding can generalize to unseen examples.
 For instance, an embedding can be made via a neural network based on objects' characteristics, such as text descriptions or images.
-In this section, we analyze whether it is reasonable to use complex geometries in such a scenario.
-For this purpose, we trained a classic DSSM model\footnote{We changed dense layers sizes in order to achieve required embedding length and used more complex text tokenization with char bigrams, trigrams and words, instead of just char trigrams.}~\cite{huang2013learning} on a private Wikipedia search dataset consisting of 491044 pairs (search query, relevant page), examples are given in Table~\ref{examples-dssm-table}.
-All queries are divided into train, validation, and test sets and for each signature the optimal iteration was selected on validation.

-Table~\ref{dssm-table} compares all models for two embedding sizes: short of length 10 and ``industrial size'' of length in 256.
-For short embeddings, we see that a product space based on spherical geometry is indeed useful.
-However, in large dimensions, the best results are achieved with the standard dot product, questioning the utility of complex geometries in industrial applications.
+This section analyzes whether it is reasonable to use complex geometries, including product spaces and overlapping spaces, in such a scenario.

+For this purpose, we trained a classic DSSM model\footnote{We changed dense layers sizes in order to achieve the required embedding length and used more complex text tokenization with char bigrams, trigrams, and words, instead of just char trigrams.}~\cite{huang2013learning} on a private Wikipedia search dataset consisting of 491044 pairs (search query, relevant page), examples are given in Table~\ref{examples-dssm-table} in Appendix.
+All queries are divided into train, validation, and test sets, and for each signature, the optimal iteration was selected on the validation set.
+Table~\ref{dssm-table} compares all models for two embedding sizes.
+For short embeddings, we see that a product space based on spherical geometry is useful, and overlapping spaces have comparable quality.
+However, for large ``industrial size'' dimensions, the best results are achieved with the standard dot product, questioning the utility of complex geometries in the case of large dimensions.

+Note that in DSSM-like models, the most time-consuming task is model training.
+Hence, training multiple models for choosing the best configuration can be infeasible.
+Therefore, for small dimensions, overlapping spaces can be preferable over product spaces since they are universal and do not require parameter tuning.
+Moreover, calculating element embeddings is usually more time-consuming than calculating distances.
+Hence, even though calculating distances in the overlapping space has larger complexity than in simpler spaces, it does not have a noticeable effect in real applications.